 +c Disable colors.
 This mode prevents mIRC and ANSI color control codes from being sent to the channel.

 Note: Most IRC clients (programs) automate many channel op functions.
 Consult your program's help files.

-X is the Undernet Channel Service Comitee's (called CServiuce or CSC) bot.
+X is the Undernet Channel Service Comitee's (called CService or CSC) bot.
 It is provided for established channels to provide channel stability.
-An established channel is one that has been running for some time and has enough channel traffic to need X. (For info about CService and X join #cservice or visit Cservice Website
+An established channel is one that has been running for some time and has enough channel traffic to need X. (For info about CService and X join #cservice or visit CService Website

 A registered channel is one that has been registered with the Undernet Channel Service, and has thus been granted the use of the channel service bot X.

 What does X do?
 X will keep your channel open for you by always being opped, even if no one is in the channel thus preventing channel takeovers.
 X is also used to maintain all channel modes set (so the channel doesn't lose the banlist, topic etc.), X also maintains a userlist of those who are channel ops.
 X also provides channel security because they enable you to always retake your channel if it gets taken over.
 X has the distinct advantage of being impossible to kick or deop by users not in it's user list), which makes it, and a channel with it, very secure indeed.

 Before registering a channel, you need to have a registered username.

 A username is how you are recognized by X in order to get ops in registered channels or apply to register or support the registration of a channel.
 A username doesn't need to be the same as your nickname and it doesn't mean you are registering your nickname (you can't register a nickname).
 Having a username will give you the ability to set yourself